sontung/old_code/docs/install.md

 mkdir -p data_video/all_video
 ```

 Each video folder has only 3 videos with SHOULDER view, DRV view, REAR view.
+To get the best results, make sure that the similarity between 3 views is the same.
 Rename 3 required videos to corresponding name:
 * SHOULDER view -> 0
 * DRV view -> 1